TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/control-limit-traffic/rate-limiting.md

 {{< youtube n7jbmuWgPsw >}}

+## Setting up a Key-Level Per-endpoint rate limit

+If you want to restrict API clients to a certain rate of requests for a specific endpoint of an API, you will also configure the rate limiter via the security policy.
+However this time you'll assign per-endpoint limits.
+The allowance that you configure in the policy will be consumed by any requests made to that specific endpoint using a key generated from that policy.
+Thus, if a policy grants access to an API endpoint with `rate=5 per=60` then three clients using keys generated from that policy will each independently be able to make 5 requests in any 60 second period to that particular endpont of the API before receiving the `HTTP 429 Too Many Requests` error.
+Endpoints of the API that doesn't have endpoint level rate limits configured would be using the rate limits inherited to the API either via per-API rate limit or key level global rate limits based on the configurations.

+{{< note success >}}
+**Note**
+ Following assumptions are made for the aforementioned setup.
+ - The APIs being protected with a rate limit are using our [Authentication token]({{< ref "basic-config-and-security/security/authentication-authorization/bearer-tokens" >}}) Authentication mode and have policies already created.
+ - Ignore authentication plugin is not turned on for these endpoints.
+ - Path based permissions, if configured grants access to these endpoints
+{{< /note >}}

+You can configure this rate limit from the API Designer in Tyk Dashboard as follows:

+1. Navigate to the Tyk policy for which you want to set the rate limit
+2. Ensure that API that you want to apply rate limits to is selected
+3. Under **API Access** -> **Set endpoint-level usage limits** click on **Add Rate Lmit** to configure endpoint level rate limits.
+4. **Save/Update** the policy

 ## Setting Rate Limits in the Tyk Community Edition Gateway (CE)

 ### Configuring the rate limiter at the (Global) API-Level